empyriumz/Entanglement-Dynamics/README.md

 you can run simulations with

     python evo.py
-or the mpi version:
+or the parallel (with MPI and/or OpenMP) version:

     python mpi_evo.py
-and the results will be saved in corresponding .npz files.
+The results will be saved in corresponding .npz files.

 # TODO
 ~~GPU version for fast SVD and matrix dot.~~